 Right now, we are all keenly aware of how important it is that we make a real effort to cut down our carbon footprint.
 It seems as though every week brings a new story from somewhere in the world about the visible effects of climate change, from the fires in Greece to the floods in Japan.
 At times it can feel like there is little that we can do in the face of such a massive issue, but there is a part that we can all play in this struggle.
+Businesses can also invest in solar energy, view the Energy Renovation Center’s website for the complete details.
 Here are a few tips to help you get started.

 Commit To Recycling Everywhere